 Summary.
 Why yoga works to help fix your fascia “stiffness”.

 Fascia is a type of stretchy “body-stocking” that covers all your organs, muscles, blood vessels, and nerves.
 It’s very thick in some places, like on your lower back.
-All the white areas in the pictures are where your fascia is concentrated.
+Below, the white areas in the pictures show where your fascia is concentrated.

 When you are stressed, or not exercising enough, fascia sticks together more, and stops gliding over itself.
 This means you get stiffer, or experience pain.

 You experience pain because fascia is full of nerve endings.